comradecid/weather_app/README.md

 called from the API with a very small amount of code.
 I also used a Bootstrap 4 starter that I use often to rapidly prototype a responsive layout such as this.

-With more time I would definitely revisit the weather icons, maybe get them animated and refine the text a bit, add conditions to render icons based on weather as well. more but all in all I think I'm satisfied with what I came up with in a short amount of time, especially digging a bit deeper into Vue.js, I'm sure there is a better way to approach the Javascript side of things but this library seemed to be very light weight and easy to manipulate things quickly.
+With more time I would definitely revisit the weather icons, maybe get them animated and refine the text a bit, add conditions to render icons based on weather as well.

-Lastly I would probably take more time to fine tune the responsive layout and how the weather box is responding, as well as the "5 day forecasts" layout as the screen gets smaller.
-Lastly some sort of search and a path to find all the destinations covered by the app.
+All in all I think I'm satisfied with what I came up with in a short amount of time, especially digging a bit deeper into Vue.js, I'm sure there is a better way to approach the Javascript side of things but this library seemed to be very light weight and easy to manipulate things quickly, I will definitely consider it more in the future for prototyping and projects.
+Lastly I would include some sort of search and/or navigation, maybe homepage section to find all the destinations covered by the app.